-

 Click Apply Changes to create a new configuration for your application.

-Remove a Public Endpoint
+Remove an Endpoint

-To remove a public endpoint:
+To remove an endpoint:

 -